Updated June 18, 2026

 Parall takes a different approach.
 Instead of mounting cloud storage, it lets you run multiple native Dropbox apps side by side, each in its own profile with separate data.
 Each instance is the official Dropbox client, with the same sync logic, protocol and optimizations that Dropbox ships on macOS.

-With Parall you can run multiple Dropbox personal accounts in parallel on the same Mac, each using the normal Dropbox desktop sync, while keeping data for every account in its own separate profile.
+With Parall you can run multiple Dropbox personal accounts on the same Mac, each using the normal Dropbox desktop sync, while keeping data for every account in its own separate profile.

-How is Parall different from Badgeify for tray menu icons
+How is Parall different from Badgeify for menu bar icons

 Badgeify is a background menu bar utility that runs as its own process and provides status bar icons for other apps.
 It keeps running independently in the background, and the icons it shows belong to Badgeify itself, not to the target apps.

 Parall works in another way.
 Parall has no background services.
-Each shortcut bundle includes its own tray menu implementation that is tied to that shortcut.
-The tray icon appears only while that shortcut is running the target app and disappears when it quits.
+Each shortcut bundle includes its own menu bar icon implementation that is tied to that shortcut.
+The menu bar icon appears only while that shortcut is running the target app and disappears when it quits.
 This is close to how it would behave if the original app developer had added a native menu bar icon directly to the app.

 How is Parall different from site specific browser apps like Fluid, Coherence X or Unite